-The Organization maintains a non-qualified funded deferred compensation plan under Internal Revenue Code Section 457 for the benefit of one former and four current associates that are eligible.
+The Organization maintains a non-qualified funded deferred compensation plan under Internal Revenue Code Section 457 for the benefit of four current associates that are eligible.
 The plan is voluntary, and participants may contribute to the plan, subject to certain limitations.
 No contributions were made by the Organization in connection with the plan.
-Deferred compensation assets and payable related to the plan were \$204,658 and \$170,030 as of December 31, 2023 and 2022, respectively.
+Deferred compensation assets and payable related to the plan were \$157,811 and \$204,658 as of December 31, 2024 and 2023, respectively.